 Acquiring qualified traffic and potential customes for the holiday season

-And with Salesforce forecasting a $768 billion sales, the 2019 holiday season is going to be a fire-cracker.
+And for online stores, due to COVID-19 restrictions, the 2020 holiday season is going to be a fire-cracker.

 So, you need to gear-up and fire from all cylinders to beat the stiff competition and report the best holiday season ever.

-We being with the most important one – Traffic acquisition strategies.
-No traffic, no sales, no profits.
+We begin with the most important one – Traffic acquisition strategies.
+If no traffic, then no sales, no profits.

 1. Publish problem-solving content for SEO